MilkeeyCat/meraki/README.md

 # Milk lang

-It's like C but with some goofy features™
+It's like if C and Rust had a love child and was ashamed of it